mediaexplorer74/FruitNinja2/README.md

 Planned "UWP-remake" of FruitNinja (1+2) game project.

+## Intro
+Today I asked a question, was the Fruit Ninja game released for Windows Phone?
+It turned out that there is only some strange 3D version of the game for Android with very bad reviews.
+There is a theme in Russian https://4pda.to/forum/index.php?showtopic=963723 at the 4PDA Technoforum.
+Here are a couple of posts from there:

+" Mes_360: Just damn all the worst that could have been done:

+1) There are coins and crystals;

+2) Social activities - there are;

+3) Levelling - there is;

+4) And there is a design that matches all similar games.;
+Surely a permanent Internet connection is also necessary

+raincandy_U: Mes_360, it says Online, so you need a permanent connection.
+The game has completely collapsed. "

+I looked at this mess and decided to step in.

+Anyway, I'm starting to make a kind of fusion of Fruit Ninja 1 and 2.
+I'm not much of a graphic designer, but I'll come up with something =)
+There are plans to keep 2D and a lightweight interface.

 ## Status
 - UWP app - only template (draft / early bird -- not for game run!)